chaotic-society/theoretica/EXAMPLES.md

 ```

 ## Using matrices
-Matrices are implemented in the `mat<N, K>` class, where N is the number of columns and K is the number of rows (lexicographical and column-first implementation).
+Matrices are implemented in the `mat<N, K>` class, where N is the number of rows and K is the number of columns (colexicographical and column-first implementation).
 Common square matrix types are defines as `mat2`, `mat3`, `mat4`

 Initialize a matrix:
 ```c